danieltjw/aifutures/README.md

 What could a Artificial Super Intelligence's primary drive be?

-- Maximise the Possibility Space (Information Entropy, Density, Value)
+- Maximise the Possibility Space (Information Entropy, Density, Value, Creativity)
     - Avoid local minima during gradient descent

 This could also be a secondary instrumental sub-goal of an ASI, where to achieve its primary goal it will first need to explore as wide a possibility space as possible.